ALLAN'S CANADIAN PERSPECTIVE!

 When Science Meets Spirit:

-Most scientific theories treat consciousness as something that emerges from complexity.
-But that answer merely postpones the question: Why does emergence lead to awareness?
+Most scientific theories treat Consciousness as something that emerges from complexity.
+But that answer merely postpones the question: Why does emergence lead to Awareness?

-What if instead, as some philosophers suggest, consciousness is not a byproduct of biology, but a fundamental feature of reality
+What if instead, as some philosophers suggest, Consciousness is not a byproduct of biology, but a fundamental feature of reality

-This is where things start to sound theological.
+This is where things start to sound Theological.

 Consciousness as Divine Ground:

-If consciousness is fundamental—more basic than matter or space-time—it begins to resemble something sacred.
+If Consciousness is fundamental—more basic than matter or space-time—it begins to resemble something sacred.

 Something Eternal!